MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update.md

 1. Go to the relevant list of available updates for your on-premises version of Business Central, and then choose the Cumulative Update that you want.

     For a list of supported versions of Business Central on-premises, see the [See Also](#see-also) section.
-2. From the cumulative update page, under the **Release** section, select the link for downloading the update and follow the instructions.
+2. From the cumulative update page, under the **Resolution** section, select the link for downloading the update and follow the instructions.
 3. On the computer where you downloaded cumulative update, extract files from all .zip files.

 The cumulative update includes files that are separated into the following folders: